Definition of Company Controller

 - Cost accounting

 - Accounts receivable

 - Special analyses as well as other duties

-At larger companies the controller will supervise accountants and other professionals who assist the controller.
-The titles of the subordinates could include accounting manager, cost accounting manager, tax manager, accounts payable manager, credit manager, payroll manager, and so on.
-These managers might be supervising accountants who are supervising accounting clerks.
+At larger companies the controller may be assisted by other accountants.
+Those assisting could have have titles such as assistant controller, accounting manager, cost accounting manager, tax manager, accounts payable manager, credit manager, payroll manager, and so on.
+These managers may then be supervising accountants and accounting clerks.

-At smaller companies it is possible that the controller will be the only accountant and will be assisted by an accounting clerk and an accounts payable clerk.
+At smaller companies it is possible that the controller will be the only accountant and will be assisted by an accounts payable clerk.

-Often the controller reports to the chief financial officer (CFO).
-However, at small companies the controller might report directly to the president or owner.
+The controller for a large company might report to the chief financial officer (CFO), while the controller for a small company may be reporting directly to the president or owner.